Cancer Research UK logo.

 Men and infertility

-• reducing the number of sperm you make
+• reducing the number of sperm you make, or stopping you making any at all

 • affecting the ability of the sperm to fertilise an egg

-This might be temporary or might mean you can no longer father a child.
+This might be temporary or might mean you can no longer get someone pregnant.

 Women, infertility and early menopause

-Chemotherapy and radiotherapy are some examples of the treatments you might have for ALL that can affect your fertility.
-They work by stopping the ovaries Open a glossary item from producing eggs.
+Chemotherapy and radiotherapy are treatments you might have for acute leukaemia that can affect your fertility.
+These treatments can stop from making eggs.
 If this happens, you won’t be able to become pregnant.
 It can also cause you to have an early menopause.

-The menopause is normally the period of time between the early 40s and late 50s when women stop producing sex hormones Open a glossary item and their periods become irregular and eventually stop.
+The menopause is normally the period of time between the early 40s and late 50s.
+This is when women stop producing sex causing their periods to become irregular and eventually stop.
 Women can then no longer become pregnant.
+If you go through menopause before the age of 40, your doctor may call this premature ovarian insufficiency, or POI.

 Some of these symptoms of menopause include: